mrocklin/blog/_posts/work/2019-02-27-slack-github.md

     whether the conversation was on Slack or GitHub:

     -  **Slack**: We had a conversation about this a while ago and decided that it was the right course of action.
+Just go with it.

     -  **GitHub**: Go look at Issue #1234 and you'll be able to see the reasoning why, who had which opinions, and whether or not your concern was raised there.
-If your concern wasn't raised there then we can easily pick up that thread of conversation on GitHub a year later (this happens all the time in OSS).
+If your concern wasn't raised there then we can easily pick up that thread of conversation on GitHub a year later (this happens all the time in long running OSS projects).

     Even in the same group we often find that people repeat the same conversations.
 If there is an obvious place for that conversation, and you